Expand the category you’re interested in to read the installation instructions.

 6. Installation of (universal) inner corner

-- Put the clamp onto the front bead of the gutter and of the corner and bend the leaf over the clamp.
+- Put the clamp onto the front bead and bend the leaf over it.

 7. Installation of the (universal) outer corner